 British Cedar is a lighter red and is more uniform in colour than its Canadian counterpart and contains a lot more knots.
 The British Cedar is the more traditional looking timber due to its knot content.

 Timber shown is not tongue and groove

 Due to its increasing popularity and the cost of importing Canadian Cedar is more expensive than the British.
 The reason its so popular is because the colour variation makes it very attractive and it has a longer lifespan.
 However, the British is a great alternative for a fraction of the cost.

-The two species of tongue and groove Cedar are very different, so it is completely up to you which one you choose.
+The two species of exterior cedar cladding are very different, so it is completely up to you which one you choose.
 Just remember, whether you go for the modern Canadian or traditional British both are excellent choices for your cladding!